 TERM

-This MOU shall begin on October 24, 2016, or the date on which it is signed by both parties, whichever is later and shall be enforced until such time that either, or both parties determine that this MOU is null and void.
+This MOU shall begin on which it is signed by both parties, shall be enforced until such time that either, or both parties determine that this MOU is null and void.
 All amendments shall be in writing and approved by both parties.

 RECORDS AND CONFIDENTIALITY PROTOCOLS